phani-gaddam/btp/README.md

 ```

 Analyze Erros Flag will analyze the errors in the traces and represent the errors in services in bar plots and dot graphs.

+The functions to generate pair-wise metrics are all in the `merge.py` file.

+This function calls the `plot_all` function from the graphers module.
+The graphers module contains five files, each house is a fucntion that sorts the inout dictionary based on different variables and generates plots accordingly.

+The `merge.py` file also contains a function `generatehtml` which generates a dot graph based on the matrix and incorporates it into a html file.